 I was up early around 05:00 am.
 The rain stopped in the early hours of the morning and with the wind blowing the way it was my shelter was basically dry and ready to pack.
 With breakfast and the packing done I managed to get away around 06:30 am.
 I had already talked to the hut manager the night before who had told me the best way to tackle the water crossing ahead of me now.
 The water was cold and just above the ankles deep.
 I walked straight in and used my trekking poles to balance myself.
 I didn’t want to fall in already, also knowing that I had the mountain pass ahead of me now too.
 It was quite slippery and I really had to concentrate and watch where I put my feet plus look up and see where I was going too.
-I made it to the other side and looked back to where I had just come from and I took the photo below.
+I made it to the other side and looked back to where I had just come from and I recorded the below video.

 I climbed 1½ km and just got to a little rise.
 Right in front of me there was a herd of reindeer.
 This is awesome I thought.